-5. ANNUAL ACCOUNTS AND REPORTS
+5. ANNUAL ACCOUNTS AND REPORT

-- 5.1 The Director of Finance, on behalf of the HSCB, will: - (a) prepare financial returns in accordance with the accounting policies and guidance given by the DHSSPS and the Treasury, the HSCB's accounting policies, and generally accepted accounting practice;

-- (b) prepare and submit annual financial reports to the DHSSPS certified in accordance with current guidelines; - (c) submit financial returns to the DHSSPS for each financial year in accordance with the timetable prescribed by the DHSSPS. - 5.2 The HSCB's annual accounts must be audited by an auditor appointed by the NIAO.
-The HSCB's audited annual accounts must be presented to a public meeting and made available to the public after laying before the NI Assembly. - 5.3 The HSCB will publish an annual report, in accordance with guidelines on local accountability, and present it at a public meeting.
-The document will comply with the DHSSPS's Manual for Accounts.
+- 5.1 The Director of Finance, on behalf of the HSCB, will: - (a) prepare financial returns in accordance with the accounting policies and guidance given by the DHSSPS and the Treasury, the HSCB's accounting policies, and generally accepted accounting practice; - (b) prepare and submit annual financial reports and report to the DHSSPS certified in accordance with current guidelines; - (c) submit financial returns to the DHSSPS for each financial year in accordance with the timetable prescribed by the DHSSPS. - The HSCB's annual accounts and annual report must be audited by the Comptroller and Auditor General to the NI Assembly.
+The HSCB's audited annual accounts and annual report must be presented to a public meeting and made available to the public after laying before the NI Assembly.
+This document must comply with the DHSSPS's Manual for Accounts.